MBDS/multibody-state-estimation/README.md

 Forward and inverse dynamics, closed kinematic chains constraints solved as factors in a factor graphs, and more.

-Refer to papers:

 For the theory behinds this work, refer to :
   * J.L.
-Blanco, A. Leanza, G. Reina, "A general framework for modeling and dynamic simulation of multibody systems using factor graphs", 2021.  ([ArXiV](http://xxx)
+Blanco, A. Leanza, G. Reina, "A general framework for modeling and dynamic simulation of multibody systems using factor graphs", 2021.  ([ArXiV](http://xxx))

 ![ScreenShot](docs/mbde-fg-screenshot.png)